Multiple Imputation of Hierarchical Nonlinear Time Series Data with an Application to School Enrollment Data: Simulation Study

 \subsection{Analysis Model Validation Results}

 For the linear regression analysis model validation, we evaluated how well each multiple imputation method performs for estimation of $Q = \omega_1$, the regression coefficient on $\mathbf{Y}$ in the linear regression of $\mathbf{Z}$ on $\mathbf{Y}$.
-Table \ref{tab:val3_lm} summarizes the results of this validation for the nonlinear simulated data.
-Overall, MINTS results in the best balance between MAE, coverage, and FMI across the nine experiments.
-MINTS has the smallest MAE in all experiments except MAR 10\%, where MINTS has the second smallest MAE behind MICE PMM.
-At the 10\% and 40\% rates, MINTS has reasonably close to nominal coverage for 95\% intervals.
-While MINTS has the closest to nominal coverage out of the methods compared in the experiments at the 80\% rate, coverage is below nominal in all three experiments.
-MINTS also has the smallest FMI at the 10\% and 40\% rates.
+Table \ref{tab:val3_lm} summarizes the results of this validation exercise.

+Overall, we found MINTS results in the best balance between MAE, coverage, and FMI.
+Out of the multiple imputation methods considered, MINTS has the smallest MAE in all experiments except MAR 10\% and MAR 40\%, where MINTS has the second smallest MAE behind MICE PMM.
+MINTS has reasonably close to nominal coverage for 95\% intervals at the 10\% and 40\% rates of simulated missingness, but suffers from undercoverage at the 80\% rate.
+The Amelia TSCS method has closer to nominal coverage than MINTS in the MCAR 80\% and MNAR 80\% experiments at the expense of higher MAE, but MINTS has the closest to nominal coverage in the MAR 80\% experiment.

+MINTS has the smallest FMI in eight out of nine experiments.
 As expected, FMI is much larger for all methods at the 80\% rate, with FMI $> 50\%$ for several methods.
-This is higher than is typical for the setting of sample survey data that multiple imputation was originally designed for, where FMI is usually $\leq 30\%$ \citep{Rubin2003}.
+This is higher than is typical for the setting of sample survey data that multiple imputation was originally designed for, where FMI is usually $\leq 30\%$ (Rubin 2007).
 Given the high FMI, it is thus unsurprising how poorly all multiple imputation methods perform in the experiments at the 80\% rate.
+In particular, the spline estimation used in MINTS suffers from overfitting at the 80\% rate due to the small number of complete cases available to estimate the splines $f$ and $h$, with some replications having less than 15 complete cases.

-None of the existing methods perform consistently well across experiments for estimation of $\omega_1$.
+None of the existing multiple imputation methods perform consistently well across experiments for estimation of $\omega_1$.
 While MICE PMM can outperform the methods explicitly designed for hierarchical time series data at the lower rates of missingness, the performance of MICE PMM suffers greatly at the highest rate of missingness.
 The pan and Amelia methods perform similarly to one another at the 10\% rate, but all have larger MAE than MICE PMM.
 Performance of the pan and Amelia methods generally is best under MCAR, with pan Random Effects and Amelia TSCS performing the best of the group in terms of MAE and coverage.